 - Comb and disposable razor in case fur needs to be carefully removed for care.

-- Over the years, we’ve also accumulated two different sizes of the cone of shame and a donut of despair.
+- Our emergency supplies also include a few special extras that are handy for use/reuse.
+Over the years, we’ve also accumulated two different sizes of the cone of shame and a donut of despair donut collar (affiliate link).
 There is also an emergency pet mobility sling support.
-Although we don’t keep these in our kit, they’re on hand nearby in the closest for use if needed.
+Although we don’t keep these in our kit, they’re on hand nearby in the closet for use if needed.

 Pet-Specific Medical Supplies:

 - Self-adherent cohesive bandages (sticks to self, not to fur).
-You can get them in the standard first-aid supply section of most department stores, pharmacies, and pet shops.
-Also referred to as vet tape, sports wrap, or other similar names but it’s all the same sort of thing: a stretchy bandage wrap material that only sticks to itself, not skin, fur, hair, etc.
+You can get cohesive bandages (affiliate link) in the standard first-aid supply section of most department stores, pharmacies, and pet shops.
+Also referred to as vet tape, sports wrap, or other similar names but it’s all the same sort of thing: a stretchy bandage wrap material that only sticks to itself, not skin, fur, hair, etc. They’re one of the things we’ve used most often from our kit over the years.

 - Peroxide.
-This may be a staple for some household first aid kits, but it’s not as common here as it was when I lived overseas.
-Peroxide can be used at the direction of a vet if induced vomiting is needed and the pet can’t safely be brought in to the vet in time.
+This may be a staple for some household first aid kits, but it’s not that common here.
+It can be used at the direction of a vet if induced vomiting if needed and the pet can’t safely be brought to the vet in time.
 Only on the direction of the vet!

 - Plain eye drops (or eye wash).